 The Guide to NAS and Beyond is an essential for families navigating services for their children.
 It provides info on what each service is, signs your child may benefit, and what to expect.
 We have distributed over 900 copies across the state.

-Our Beyond NAS Conference is on hold this year but expected to be rescheduled in 2020.
+Our Beyond NAS Conference is scheduled for March 10, 2023.
 In 2019 we welcomed 350 families and providers to Plymouth where some of the top researchers and providers presented on outcomes, resources, and tangible interventions for children born opiate dependent.

 The Educational Advocacy Program provides a record review and one hour phone or in person consultation with our educational advocate.
 The advocate is able to provide recommendations and a plan of action to help families get the most our of the educational